 A treadmill’s running surface consists of a multi-ply belt running over a ¾" or a 1" thick solid wood deck.
 The deck is mounted on elastomer rubber grommets on top of the steel frame.
 The preferred components for treadmill cushioning are called variable durometer elastomers.

-The best design is variable cushioning, which has three key areas: the front of the deck is the stride impact zone where the softer rubber is located for maximum cushioning and absorption.
+The best design is variable cushioning, found on many of the best treadmills for running.
+They have three key areas: the front of the deck is the stride impact zone where the softer rubber is located for maximum cushioning and absorption.
 This is where your foot lands.
 At the back of the treadmill is the firm push-off zone (for your rear foot) and it has more stable cushioning made with stiff rubber.
 The middle area is the transition zone, which has moderate cushioning.

-According to a recent study in Runner’s World, which compared leading models for cushioning, the treadmills receiving the highest scores included models made by Landice, Smooth, Image, Star Trac, and True.
-Also ranking well were Life Fitness, Pacemaster, Precor, Tunturi, and Cybex.
+According to a recent study in Runner’s World, which compared leading models for cushioning, the treadmills receiving the highest scores included models made by Landice, Star Trac, and True.
+Also ranking well were Life Fitness, Precor, Tunturi, and Cybex.

 Considering the average price of these elite models (in the $3000 and up range), it is a given that they would feature advanced treadmill cushioning technology.
 But what about the mid-priced residential models that you are in the market for?
 We looked at a variety of treadmill brands and their deck absorption systems to see how they compare.